 Also, as most of you know, Morgan’s Cloud has been out of the water for a bit over a year while I recovered from breaking my femur in a nasty hiking accident, so a slideshow or video about us sitting at Base Camp, while I spent way more time than was fun with physiotherapists, would have been, well…a huge yawn.
 Instead, I decided to focus on our recent train trip across Canada.
 Therefore, if you are only here for the offshore sailing content, you may want to stop reading now and wait for our next post.

 Having put in the time to learn a little, a very little, about it, I’m not at all sure about this storytelling through video thing.
 My main objection is that the size constraints of video-over-internet really reduce the quality of the end result.
-So, for those of you that agree with that reservation, I have also included a slideshow of the still images that can be viewed full screen in all their…ahem…glory, after the video.

 By the way, all of this, both video and stills, was shot with what I firmly believe is the ultimate cruiser camera.
 In fact, it’s the best camera I have ever used.
 I’m serious.
 How serious?
 Serious enough that all my Canon professional gear goes on eBay when we get back to Base Camp.

 The camera that has won my affections so convincingly is the Olympus OM-D E-M1.
 If there is enough interest, and we can fit it into the already crowded editorial schedule, I will post at a later date on why it’s such a great camera for voyagers.
 Please leave a comment if you are interested.

 With all that said.
 Tad dah…John Harries, alias he-ain’t-ever-going-to-be-confused-with-Spielberg, presents: